 Provide an in-depth study of the similarity and diversity of life on earth.
 This course is designed to give students the necessary background for further courses in BIOL, BOT and ZOOL.
-Prerequisite: ACT Reading score of 19 or better (or equivalent) or with successful completion of Freshman English I. ACTS Course Number: BIOL 1104.
+Prerequisite: ACT Reading score of 19 or better (or equivalent) or Freshman English I with a grade of C or better.
+ACTS Course Number: BIOL 1104.
 Lecture three hours, laboratory two hours per week.